 A statutory schedule is used to determine the amount of Title IV aid that a student has earned as of the date he/she ceases attendance.
 Title IV aid to be returned is determined by the amount of Title IV aid that the student actually earned opposed to the amount of Title IV the student actually received.
-The amount of
+The amount of Title IV aid to be returned is determined by subtracting the amount earned from the amount of Title IV aid that was actually disbursed to the student, not including what aid could have been disbursed.

-Title IV aid to be returned is determined by subtracting the amount earned from the amount of Title IV aid that was actually disbursed to the student, not including what aid could have been disbursed.
 The amount of aid that was actually disbursed, rather than the total amount of aid that was disbursed and could have been disbursed, is used because the only amount of aid that needs to be returned is the amount of disbursed aid that exceeds the amount of earned aid.

 Any student obligations after Title IV refund has been calculated will be applied to the following school refund policy.
 Our refund, using the above chart, is a refund by the school to a student attending such institution for the first time of not less than that portion of tuition, fees, and other charges assessed the student by the institution equal to the portion of the period of enrollment for which the student has been charged that remains on the last day of attendance by the student.
-The refund should be rounded downward to the nearest 10% of that period, less any unpaid charges owed by the student for that period of enrollment for which the student terminating training after completing more than 60% of the period of enrollment, the school may retain the entire contract price of the period of enrollment, including tuition, fees, and other charges assessed by the student or \$100.00.
+The refund should be rounded downward to the nearest 10% of that period, less any unpaid charges owed by the student for that period of enrollment for which the student has been charged, and less a reasonable administrative fee.
+For a student terminating training after completing more than 60% of the period of enrollment, the school may retain the entire contract price of the period of enrollment, including tuition, fees, and other charges.
+A reasonable administrative fee may not exceed the littlest of 5% of the tuition, fees, and other charges assessed by the student or \$100.00.